 People and Culture of Australia

-Although Australia is a predominantly Christian country, with about 64% of all Australians identifying as Christian, there is no official state religion.
+Although Australia is a predominantly Christian country with about 52% of all Australians identifying as Christian, there is no official state religion.
 People in Australia are free to practice any religion they choose, as long as they are not breaking the law.
-All but three of the 22 major religions of the world are practiced in Australia, demonstrating its cultural diversity.
+Religions from all over the world are practiced in Australia, demonstrating its cultural diversity.
 Most universities and communities in Australia have facilities and places of worship for all types of faith, so international students in Australia should contact their international student officer about facilities at their educational institution.

 Nowadays, there is a great amount of diversity between different Indigenous communities and societies in Australia.
 Each has its own customs, cultures, and languages.
-The Indigenous Australian population is mostly urbanized, but as of 2007, 22% live in remote settlements.
-These settlements are often located on the sire of former church missions.
+The Indigenous Australian population is mostly urbanized, but as of 2017, 22% live in remote settlements.
+These settlements are often located on the site of former church missions.

 Australian art dates back to prehistoric times.
 It includes Aboriginal, Colonial, Landscape, Atelier, early twentieth century painters, printmakers, photographers, sculptors, and contemporary art.
 Art in Australia has a long history.
 There is evidence of Aboriginal art that dates back at least 30,000 years.
 Examples of Aboriginal rock artwork can be found throughout the continent.
 Australia has produced many notable artists of both Western and Indigenous Australian schools throughout the course of its long and impressive history.